EpicEric/pony-mqtt/docs/classes/actor-mqttconnection.md

 #### Timers

 There are a total of three timers used in the MQTTConnection actor.
 Two of them, [\_MQTTPingTimer](//classes/class-mqttpingtimer.md) and [\_MQTTResendTimer](//classes/class-mqttresendtimer.md), handle message-passing once a connection has been established.
 The other one, [\_MQTTReconnectTimer](/classes/class-mqttreconnecttimer.md), is only called in cases listed in the section above, where a connection should be retried every few seconds.

-#### Private methods

-Two auxiliary private methods are used throughout the actor to aid in repetitive tasks.
-They are:

-* `_random_string(length: USize = 8)`: Generates a random hexadecimal string of the specified length.
-* `_remaining_length(length': USize)`: Generates an array of bytes in the [format specified by the MQTT protocol](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718023) for the "Remaining Length" field.